mvolkmann/blog/src/js-signals.md

 - memoizes the last computated value of each piece of state to avoid repeating computations that will result in the same value

+From the "How Signals work" section of the proposal:

+> A Signal represents a cell of data which may change over time.
+Signals may be either "state" (just a value which is set manually) or "computed" (a formula based on other Signals).
+>
+> Computed Signals work by automatically tracking which other Signals are read during their evaluation.
+When a computed is read, it checks whether any of its previously recorded dependencies have changed, and re-evaluates itself if so.
+When multiple computed Signals are nested, all of the attribution of the tracking goes to the innermost one.
+>
+> Computed Signals are lazy, i.e., pull-based: they are only re-evaluated when they are accessed, even if one of their dependencies changed earlier.

 A <a href="https://github.com/tc39/proposal-signals/tree/main/packages/signal-polyfill"
 target="_blank">Signal Polyfill</a> is available for use now.